cs690/fall2014-sonicwall/README.md

-<<<<<<< HEAD
 Visualizing SonicWall Firewall Data
 ===================================

 In this project, students will use D3 to build stand-alone prototype visualizations of Dell SonicWALL firewall data that could be integrated into their Dell SonicWALL Analyzer product.

 ## Project Team ##